The missing key to loving – and being loved.

 When you dedicate yourselves, you can renew the loving bonds that first brought you together.
 And from there, you can build the healthier, more loving relationship you’ve always wanted.

-Carista Luminare, Ph.D. has worked with individuals, couples and families for over 40 years, integrating her lifelong research on childhood attachment and how early bonding patterns profoundly affect adult relationships.
+Carista Luminare, Ph.D. has worked with individuals, couples and families for over 45 years, integrating her lifelong research on childhood attachment and how early bonding patterns profoundly affect adult relationships.
 In addition to working with clients, she has successfully used her attachment approach to rewire her own family and relationships from insecure to secure love, including with her partner, Lion Goodman.
-Visit her website for additional information and to take the free LoveStyle™ Profile Quiz.
+Take the free LoveStyle™ Profile Quiz here.